-- Chewing the right way: Your teeth aren't tools.
+Chewing the right way: Your teeth aren't tools.
 Pick up scissors and other devices instead of using your teeth.

-- Keeping them clean: Brush and floss regularly.
+Keeping them clean: Brush and floss regularly.
 Ask your doctor if dental rinses are right for you too.

-- Visiting a dentist regularly: See a dental professional for checkups and cleanings.
+Visiting a dentist regularly: See a dental professional for checkups and cleanings.
 Never skip your appointments.

-Ideal Teeth Alignment FAQs
+Ideal Teeth Alignment Frequently Asked Questions

-A well-aligned mouth doesn't cause you pain either at rest or while working.
+A well-aligned mouth doesn't cause pain at rest or while working.
 Your teeth aren't chipped or ground down due to uneven forces, and your tongue and cheeks are free from scratches and bite marks.

 A healthy jaw can bite down in two ways:

-- Front teeth tap: You're taking a bite of something like a cracker.
+Front teeth tap: You're taking a bite of something like a cracker.
 Your front and lower middle teeth touch to snap off a bite.
 But your lower teeth don't touch during this movement.

-- Back teeth tap: You're chewing the bite of cracker.
+Back teeth tap: You're chewing the bite of cracker.
 Your front teeth no longer touch as the upper incisors slide over their lower cousins.
 But your back teeth touch.